szilG/Xtreme-Fitness/README.md

 To deploy this project to Heroku, use the following steps as a continuitation from local deployment outlined above:

-1. Create a [AWS S3 Bucket](https://aws.amazon.com/s3/), as this will be necessary to store static files and media for deployment.

-**Set up heroku**

 1. Create an account and sign in to [Heroku](https://heroku.com).
 2. Inside the Heroku Dashboard, create a new app with a unique name and set the region to the closest to you, eg. 'Europe'.